Accommodations Guide

 American Sign Language Interpreting

-The DAC works with HandDancer Interpreter Services and a VRI vendor to provide American Sign Language interpretation.
+The DAC works with a variety of interpreting services.
 ASL services can be requested for classes, meetings, campus events, etc.

 One or two interpreters may be assigned to each class/meeting.
 The interpreters will take turns standing near the front of the room or near the speaker to interpret what is being said.
 Service providers will not participate in any way and follow strict codes of professional conduct to keep all information confidential.